dev-javascript/react-dyn-tabs/README.md

 ### setTab

-set tabData by id
+set tabData by id.
  for re-rendering immediately after this function, you should call refresh method after it.

 Return value : api